geek-boy/sumologic-cli/README.md

 composer install
 ```

-Once this is done you should be good to use the application using:
+Once this is done you should be good to use the application by using:

 ```
-php sumologic-cli.php
+./sumologic-cli.php
 ```